 What are cookies?

-The UK Information Commissioner (‘UK ICO’) defines a cookie as ‘small text files that are placed on your computer by websites that you visit.
+The UK Information Commissioner (‘UK ICO’) defines cookies as ‘small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.’

 There are 4 main types of cookie, as defined by the ICC:

 Strictly necessary cookies – which enable services you have asked for, such as cookies used related to user input, authentication, multi-media content players, shopping baskets or e-billing.
 These are typically ‘session cookies’ and are deleted at the end of or shortly after the end of the session.
-Consent is not required for these cookies.
+Your consent is not required for these cookies.

 Functionality cookies – which ‘remember choices you make to improve your experience’, such as your user name, and may also be used to provide services you have asked for such as watching a video or commenting on a blog.
-The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.’
-These require consent.
+These cookies cannot track your browsing activity on other websites.
+Your consent is required for these cookies.

 Advertising cookies – which ‘are used to deliver adverts more relevant to you and your interests’.
-These also need consent.
-However, we don’t run ads, so we don’t use these.
+Your consent is required for these cookies.

-Cookies we use in our websites
+Cookies we use in our Website